Grandi9/OnlineNewsPopularity/README.md

 # OnlineNewsPopularity
 Determining the popularity of online news articles prior to publication, based on weekdays, polarity of the words, and other features.

+•	Formulated ML models to anticipate the popularity of online articles prior to the article’s publication to help publishers generate higher hit rate for their content.
+Performed Principal Competent Analysis (PCA) to reduce the number of features.

+•	Built Naïve Bayes, Logistic Regression, KNN and Random Forest models, then added a Cost matrix at the final step to identify which model has the most profitability.
+The Random Forest model has the highest profitability of $6.47 M dollars.

 ## Problem: